 /L:14<CR> = Switch

 The commands to control and report the switches are:

-SA:Report the switches is ASCII hex data format
+SA:Get the state of all switches in ASCII hex data format

 N or > jump the next page, P or < for previous, search with S or ?